Explore the design of the 3.6 acre healing & serene campus environment.

 Medical Respite & Health Center

 The architectural firm Ankrom Moisan has designed a warm, inviting and beautiful Medical Respite Center.
-The Capital Campaign raises one-time funds to construct the 30,000 SF, 2 story recuperative care building.
+APC will oversee the construction of the 30,000 SF-2 story recuperative care building, co located health clinic, and homeless prevention program.

 Permanent Supportive Housing